 - New review submissions no longer posted.

-Only after Edmunds confirms that the dealership's violative practices have been discontinued will we allow new reviews to be published or remove the consumer notice from the dealership's reviews page.
+Only after Edmunds confirms that the dealership's violative practices have been discontinued will we allow new reviews to be published.
 In addition, that dealership will enter a probationary period of six months, during which Edmunds reviews team will apply increased scrutiny to each review submitted.

 Here are answers to some of the most common questions we get from dealerships about Dealer Ratings and Reviews: